mlim1972/micronaut-boilerplate/README.md

   will instantiate a MySQL database and the application will connect to it.
 - [application-test.yml](src/test/resources/application-test.yml).
 This configuration
   file is used for testing.
 It uses H2 database for testing.
 This is a in-memory database that is used for testing.
-The database is created and destroyed for each test.
+The database is created and destroyed for each test